crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 1. Production
 1. One-Box / Pre-Prod - a slow rollout area for a portion of traffic
 1. QA - where you test (assuming you want to review your system before production)
-1. Dev - where you take a look before you push to QA
+1. Dev - where you integrate and review, before you push to QA
 1. Local - **The most important of all** a workstation where a developer will run the system.

 Now you begin to understand - with **5 working deployments**, the cost of a microservice is not 5% or 10%.